 You can enable caching for your site by changing the cache settings under each site key.
-Using caching provide substantial speed improvement once the page are cached.
+Using caching provides substantial speed improvement once pages are cached.
 The full settings looks like this:

 cache: enabled: false duration: 30s skip_cache_uri: /wp-admin/|/xmlrpc.php|wp-.*.php|/feed/|index.php|sitemap(_index)?.xml skip_cache_cookie: comment_author|wordpress_[a-f0-9]+|wp-postpass|wordpress_no_cache|wordpress_logged_in

-skip_cache_uri is a regex that will be used to tell Nginx to not cache pages matching it.
+skip_cache_uri is a regex that will be used to tell Nginx not cache pages matching it.
 Use it if you have sections of your site that you don't want cached (like shopping carts).
-Override
+Override the global

 skip_cache_cookie is a regex that will disable the cache when a cookie match it.
 Useful for disabling the cache for certain users.

-Already cached content will continue be served if your back-end (PHP-FPM / HHVM) go down.
+Already cached content will continue be served if your back-end (PHP-FPM) go down.